Cross Ranch Archeological District

 Today, Oliver County remains a rural and agricultural community with a strong sense of community.
 It is home to several small towns, including Center, the county seat, where residents can find essential services, schools, and various recreational opportunities.
 The county's rich history, natural beauty, and tight-knit community make it a welcoming place for both residents and visitors alike.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Oliver County, North Dakota.
+This timeline provides a condensed summary of the historical journey of Oliver County, North Dakota.

 • 1884: Oliver County is organized and named after Harry S. Oliver, a prominent attorney and politician